Turkey travel: Which Thanksgiving foods can you take on a plane? - NewsBreak

 - Spices

-Food items allowed to be taken through security should still be placed in a plastic bag to make TSA screeners’ jobs easier, especially since food often needs additional security screening.Americans pile up nearly 30 pounds of extra trash per week during the holidays
+Food items allowed to be taken through security should still be placed in a plastic bag to make TSA screeners’ jobs easier, especially since food often needs additional security screening.Thanksgiving 2021: Talking turkey about vaccination etiquette

 Thanksgiving foods that need to be placed in checked baggage: